sj-wtf/steve.johnson.pizza/README.md

 # HMFAYSAL OMEGA THEME

 `jekyll serve` to test locally.

-`jekyll build` to populate the _site directory.
+`jekyll build` to populate the _"_site"_ directory.

-Ensure Ruby is installed
+Ensure Ruby is installed, and install gems

 `gem install bundler`

 `bundler install`

 `s3_website cfg create`

 Fill in the s3_website.yml config file with your secrets